gerardjoreilly/gerardjoreilly.github.io/_pages/about.md

 <li> <b>12/06/2023</b> - Al Mouayed Bellah Nafeh gave a presentation on "Fragility function uncertainty quantification in infilled RC frame buildings" as part of his PhD thesis work at COMPDYN 2023 - 9th ECCOMAS Thematic Conference on Computational Methods in Structural Dynamics and Earthquake Engineering, Athens, Greece [<a href="http://gerardjoreilly.github.io/files/Conference/Nafeh_O'Reilly_UncertaintyQuantification.pdf">Paper</a>][<a href="http://gerardjoreilly.github.io/files/Presentations/COMPDYN2023_Nafeh.pdf">Presentation</a>] </li>

+<details><summary>Older news</summary>
+<ul>
+</ul>

 <li> <b>25/05/2023</b> - Gerard organised and chaired the 2023 General Assembly meeting of the ERIES project in Thessaloniki, Greece.
 For more information about the meeting and the project activities, see the <a href="https://eries.eu/ga-meeting-2023/">project website</a> and the <a href="https://www.linkedin.com/company/eries-engineering-research-infrastructures-for-european-synergies/">LinkedIn page</a> [<a href="http://gerardjoreilly.github.io/files/Photos/eries-ga-2023.JPEG">Photo</a>]</li>

 <li> <b>22/05/2023</b> - Gerard gave a presentation at the seminar on "Valutazione e gestione del rischio NaTech negli stabilimenti PIR" organised by INAIL in Rome, Italy on the topic of "La ricerca nel campo della gestione del rischio NaTech da sisma" [<a href="http://gerardjoreilly.github.io/files/Presentations/progr-dit-evento.pdf">Flyer</a>] [<a href="http://gerardjoreilly.github.io/files/Presentations/OReilly_Gerard_INAIL_2023.pdf">Presentation</a>]</li>

-<details><summary>Older news</summary>
-<ul>
-</ul>

-i> <b>27/04/2023</b> - Gerard gave a webinar to the 2nd RICH Europe Webinar on Transnational and Virtual Access Opportunities on the topic of "ERIES – Engineering Research Infrastructures for European Synergies" [<a href="http://gerardjoreilly.github.io/files/Presentations/2023_04_27_RICH_Webinar_agenda.pdf">Flyer</a>] [<a href="https://rich-europe.eu/transnational-and-virtual-access-webinar-2-save-the-date/">Link</a>]</li>
+<li> <b>27/04/2023</b> - Gerard gave a webinar to the 2nd RICH Europe Webinar on Transnational and Virtual Access Opportunities on the topic of "ERIES – Engineering Research Infrastructures for European Synergies" [<a href="http://gerardjoreilly.github.io/files/Presentations/2023_04_27_RICH_Webinar_agenda.pdf">Flyer</a>] [<a href="https://rich-europe.eu/transnational-and-virtual-access-webinar-2-save-the-date/">Link</a>]</li>

 <li> <b>20/04/2023</b> - Gerard has been announced as a keynote speaker at the <a href="http://mase.gf.ukim.edu.mk/">20th International Symposium of the Macedonian Association of Structural Engineers</a> from 28-29 September 2023 in Skopje, North Macedonia.
 He will give a talk on "European Research Synergies Towards Loss and Risk-Driven Mitigation Approaches" </li>